 1 // TEACHER SHORTAGES GROW, ALONGSIDE STOP-GAPS AND EVEN SOME INNOVATIVE SOLUTIONS

 Teacher shortages are a growing problem across the country.
-From Atlanta to rural Colorado, schools and districts are struggling to attract and retain high-quality educators, especially in STEM.
+From Atlanta to rural Colorado, schools and districts are struggling to attract and retain high-quality educators, especially in STEM, due in part to low pay, poor working environments, and a strong economy that holds the promise of more lucrative employment.
 As 100Kin10 predicted in our 2017 Trends Report, we’ve continued to see an increase in states using emergency credentials to fill teacher shortages.
 However, these stop-gap solutions are raising concerns about the sharp rise in the number of under-qualified teachers.
 There is a growing recognition that emergency credentials don’t address the underlying reasons for teacher shortages — and leave classrooms helmed by people unprepared for the job, especially in our highest-need communities.

 100Kin10 partners are ahead of the curve on this issue, developing innovative solutions that go beyond emergency credentials.
 In 2018, the National Math + Science Initiative led a project team that examined challenges and best practices for strategic teacher preparation at the regional level targeted at specific STEM shortage areas.
 The Project Team developed a dynamic and customized tool to help teacher-prep programs and school districts assess the strength of their partnership and address areas of need.
 In 2019, Fort Hays State University will lead a Project Team exploring how to support emergency credentialed teachers to make the transition to full certification.
 At the same time, we’re seeing continued energy around teacher residencies at the federal and state levels, including in California and Pennsylvania, building on research showing the impact of residency programs on teacher retention and success as a bulwark against shortages emerging in the first place.
 100Kin10 partners have been at the front of the pack in developing and managing teacher residencies since their inception, with leadership by organizations like National Center for Teacher Residencies, Academy for Urban School Leadership, Boettcher Teacher Residency, and New Visions for Public Schools, among others.